jlcarr/shell_reference/README.md

    - `r`: recursively search sub-directories
    - `n`: return the line-numbers where the text was found
    - `I`: ignore binary files
-- `'search_regex'` a regex string to match
+- `'search_regex'`: a regex string to match
-- `.` The directory to start the search (in this example the current directory)
+- `.`: The directory to start the search (in this example the current directory)

 ## find (searching for a file/directory name)
 `find . -name 'search_regex' -type f`
 - flags:
    - `-name 'search_regex'`: the regex string to match (omitting will get everything)
    - `-type f`: search for only files (`-type d` for directories, omit for both)
-- `.` The directory to start the search (in this example the current directory)
+- `.`: The directory to start the search (in this example the current directory)

 ## zip (compressing and encrypting)
 `zip -re output_name.zip 'dir_name'`